Nuclear Medicine

 • driving 100,000 km in a year

-• working in a factory for 2,000 days
+• working in a factory for 2,000 days (about 5 and a half years)

 • smoking 250 cigarettes

-• drinking 100 litres of wine
+• drinking 100 liters of wine